emberjs/rfcs/text/0567-use-and-resources.md

 - If defined, runs after the arguments to a `Resource` instance change, or after any state tracked in the previous `start` or `update` call has changed.
-- Receives fresh versions of the arguments passed to `Resource.create()`.
+- Receives fresh versions of the arguments passed to the resource definition.
 - By default `update` runs asynchronously, but if the state of the instance is consumed it will run synchronously before returning the state.
 - Is autotracked, and any changes to state that is consumed while running